Best TV and electronics deals of Black Friday 2022

 Black Friday is the best time to treat yourself to top-notch products at deep discounts.
 Name-brand TVs, phones and other electronics are often sold at their lowest prices of the year.
-This year, we’re seeing cut-rate costs on popular items like the 2021 Apple TV 4K: ADD TO WISHLIST, Fire HD 10 Kids Pro Tablet and the JBL Tune Wireless Noise-Canceling Headphones.
+This year, we’re seeing cut-rate costs on popular items like the 2021 Apple TV 4K, Fire HD 10 Kids Pro Tablet and the JBL Tune Wireless Noise-canceling Headphones.

+The deals continue throughout the weekend and so will our coverage.
+Check back here often to see if what you need is being added to the sales.
+This piece was last updated at 2:52 p.m.
+ET on Saturday, Nov.
+26.

 Trending deals